Spaceflight is published monthly with each volume of 12 issues having continuous pagination and an annual index included with the December issue.

 - Spaceflight Index for 2004

 After over 70 years of publication, JBIS is still concerned with originating and encouraging forward-looking ideas on how space exploration should develop.
-It is on the science citation index and is one of the highest rated astronautics journals in the world.
+It is one of the highest rated astronautics journals in the world.

 JBIS is published monthly and contains refereed academic papers from all over the world on all aspects of astronautics.
 This wide brief includes space science, space technology, spacecraft and space mission design, and humanity areas such as the philosophy of space flight.

 JBIS has a particular reputation for exploring forward thinking subjects such as interstellar flight, exobiology and the search for extraterrestrial life.
 But it also aims to cover current and planned space activities as well as historical studies.

 JBIS is available to Society Members as either an alternative to Spaceflight magazine, or in addition, on payment of an additional discounted fee.
 Non-member and library subscription are available.
 Individual issues and individual papers can be also purchased.